conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 Your browser does not support the video tag.
 </video>

 * *Hoka Speedgoat 5* - Initial tests were disappointing as I slid around inside them.
-Bulkier socks, taping and lockdown meant they were fantastic from Killarney to Foilmore.
+Bulkier socks, foot taping and lace lockdown meant they were fantastic from Killarney to Foilmore.
 Never slipped once.

 * *Hoka Speedgoat 4 GTX* - Much heavier than non-GTX but absolutely perfect from Folimore to Sneem.
 Feet 100% dry the entire way and all of the taping stayed stuck.
 Never slipped once.
 Sore on the back of my heel going uphill tho, due to much bulkier heel counter.